toadless/radio/README.md

 ## Should I Run Radio Locally?

 Probably not.
 Radio has enough moving pieces that running a local version is complicated.
 The main purpose of having the source released is to allow others to understand and audit the functionality.
-The code is by no means meant to be easy to setup or bootstrap, and I don't plan on supporting folks trying to run locally.
+I don't plan on supporting folks trying to run locally.
 That said, feel free to run a local version of Radio for your server (but not a public version please).

 ### Self-hosting Agreement